chrisyallop/vending-machine/README.md

         $ cd vending-machine
         $ vagrant up

+This should now boot up the VM and start to download the Laravel Homestead VM the app will run on.
+If this does not then run the following:

+    $ vagrant box add laravel/homestead
+    $ vagrant up

-This should now boot up the VM, this may take a minute or two.
-During this time it should run a shell script when provisioning to install the application dependencies with composer.
+It will also run a shell script when provisioning to install the application dependencies with composer.
+If this should fail then you can SSH into the VM and do this manually.
+If needed run:

+    $ vagrant ssh
+    $ cd vending-machine/
+    $ composer install

 #### Update hosts file

 Finally, an entry is required in your hosts file to view the app in your browser.
 There are two options here,

-1. Manually add to your hosts file the following entry:
+1. Manually add to your hosts file at %WINDIR%\System32\drivers\etc\hosts, the following entry:

     192.168.10.10  vending-machine